lucacorti/lapin/docs/main.md

 behaviour callbacks bundled in a module, which you can then reuse in any worker module when you need the same kind of interaction pattern in a channel.

-To do this, you need to define your pattern module by *use* ing `Lapin.Pattern` and specify it in your worker module by passing the *pattern* key when *use* ing `Lapin.Worker`.
+To do this, you need to define your pattern module by `use Lapin.Pattern` and specifying it in your in your channel configuration under the *pattern* key.

-In fact `Lapin` bundles a few `Lapin.Pattern` modules implementing the *RabbitMQ* [tutorials patterns](https://www.rabbitmq.org/getstarted.html).
+In fact `Lapin` bundles a few `Lapin.Pattern` implementations for the *RabbitMQ* [tutorials patterns](https://www.rabbitmq.org/getstarted.html).

 `lib/myapp/some_pattern.ex`: